Badgerati/Pode/docs/Functions/Response/File.md

 The `file` function writes the contents of a file to the web response.
 For dynamic files that have the same extension as the view engine, you can also supply data that can be passed to them.
 You can also set whether or not to inform the browser to cache the file.

 The content type for the response, by default, is determined by the file's extension.
-However, you can also pass a content type to set on the response - overriding the default behaviour.
+However, you can also pass a content type this function to use on the response - overriding the default behaviour.

 ## Examples